The Practical Guide to Working with a Doula

 If you want reimbursement from your health savings account (HSA) or flexible spending account (FSA), let us know so we can send you a specialized receipt at this point.

-We'll set up a group text message or WhatsApp thread with both of us, you, and your partner (if applicable) so everyone is in the loop and easily reachable in preparation for labor.
+They will set up a group text message or WhatsApp thread to easily stay in touch with you and your partner (if applicable) so everyone is in the loop.

 Keep in touch

-At this point, it's hard to give us too much information.
-You can send us updates after appointments with your care provider, let us know about shifts and changes you may be feeling emotionally or physically, and of course tell us if you're starting to feel contractions or other signs of labor.
+At this point, it's hard to give your doula too much information.
+You can send updates after appointments with your care provider, let your doula know about shifts and changes you may be feeling emotionally or physically, and of course tell them if you're starting to feel contractions or other signs of labor.

-Let us know about any signs labor may be on the way:
+Let your doula know about any signs labor may be on the way:

 • Loss of mucous plug/bloody show